9 Sights in Meissen, Germany (with Map and Images)

 2. Afraner-Kreuz

-The Garsebach Switzerland and the Godder Rocks are natural monuments in the protected landscape area Triebischtäler in the district of Meißen in Saxony.
-They are located on the left side of the driving table between the mouth of the Kleine Triebisch and the city area of Meissen.
-The three and a half kilometre-long walk between Korbitz and Garsebach is considered the largest pitch stone deposit on Earth.
+The Garsebacher Schweiz and the Götterfelsen are natural monuments in the Triebischtäler landscape conservation area in the district of Meißen in Saxony, Germany.
+They are located on the left bank of the Triebisch between the confluence of the Kleine Triebisch and the city of Meissen.
+The approximately three-and-a-half-kilometre-long corridor between Korbitz and Garsebach is considered to be the largest pitch stone deposit in the world.

 3. St. Afra Kirche